Supporting Our Afghan Allies: Fulfilling a Twenty-Year Promise

 Florent “Flo” Groberg With Honor Action Advisory Board Member and Medal of Honor recipient U.S. Army Captain

-For more than 20 years, Americans fought, bled, and died in Afghanistan — our nation’s longest war.
-Every step of the way, brave Afghans stood shoulder-to-shoulder with U.S. forces.
-When Kabul fell in August 2021, tens of thousands of Afghans were evacuated to the United States, admitted under temporary protected status, a designation that protects them from deportation but does not include a path to permanent residency or U.S. citizenship.
+For more than 20 years, Americans fought, bled, and died in Afghanistan during our nation’s longest war.
+Every step of the way, brave Afghans stood shoulder-to-shoulder with U.S. forces, risking their safety to provide our military with critical support.
+When Kabul fell in August 2021, tens of thousands of Afghans were evacuated to the United States and admitted under temporary protected status, a designation that protects them from deportation but does not include a path to permanent residency or U.S. citizenship.

-Recognizing our wartime allies in Afghanistan faced a dire situation, With Honor Action began advocating for reforms to the deeply flawed Special Immigrant Visa (SIV) process years in advance of America’s withdrawal.
-In the spring of 2021, With Honor Action convened dozens of Veteran Service Organizations and humanitarian organizations to advocate for mass evacuations, reforms to humanitarian parole processing, and continued support for wartime allies stranded in Afghanistan.
+Recognizing that our wartime allies in Afghanistan could face this exact issue, With Honor Action began advocating for reforms to the deeply flawed Special Immigrant Visa (SIV) process months in advance of America’s withdrawal.
+In the spring of 2021, With Honor Action also convened with dozens of veteran service organizations and humanitarian organizations to advocate for mass evacuations, reforms to humanitarian parole processing, and continued support for wartime allies stranded in Afghanistan.

-With Honor Action created an advocacy ad for critical legislation to assist Afghan refugees, featuring For Country Caucus Members Reps.
-Jason Crow and Peter Meijer, and With Honor Action Advisory Board Member and Medal of Honor recipient Army Captain Flo Groberg (ret.).
+With Honor Action created an advocacy ad for critical legislation to assist Afghan refugees featuring For Country Caucus Co-Chair, Rep. Jason Crow, former For Country Caucus Member, Rep. Peter Meijer, and With Honor Action Advisory Board Member and Medal of Honor recipient, Army Captain Flo Groberg (ret.).
+Watch the ad here.

-With Honor Action worked with members of the For Country Caucus to pass bipartisan legislation supporting of our Afghan allies including:
+With Honor Action also worked with Members of the For Country Caucus to pass several other pieces of bipartisan legislation supporting our Afghan allies, including:

-• The Honoring Our Promises through Expedition (HOPE) for Afghan SIVs Act was led by For Country Caucus members Representatives Jason Crow and Brad Wenstrup, with the act’s key provisions passing in late July of 2021, shortly before the withdrawal from Afghanistan.
-The act waived a requirement that SIV applicants receive a medical screening in Afghanistan and appropriated $500 million to evacuate Afghan allies ahead of the withdrawal.
-Another $600 million went to the State Department for refugee and migration assistance and $25 million to the Department of Health and Human Services’ Office of Refugee Resettlement for the special immigrant visa program
+- The Honoring Our Promises through Expedition (HOPE) for Afghan SIVs Act, led by For Country Caucus Co-Chair, Rep. Jason Crow, and Member, Rep. Brad Wenstrup, had key provisions from it pass shortly before the withdrawal from Afghanistan in late July of 2021.
+These provisions waived a requirement that SIV applicants receive a medical screening in Afghanistan and appropriated $500 million to evacuate Afghan allies ahead of the withdrawal, $600 million to the State Department for refugee and migration assistance, and $25 million to the Department of Health and Human Services’ Office of Refugee Resettlement for the Special Immigrant Visa program.

-• The Afghanistan War Commission Act of 2021 led by For Country Caucus members Representatives Peter Meijer and Seth Moulton authorized a non-partisan, independent commission to conduct a comprehensive examination of the War in Afghanistan.
-The Commission will study the entirety of America’s longest conflict and provide recommendations and lessons-learned
+- The Afghanistan War Commission Act of 2021, led by For Country Caucus Member, Rep. Seth Moulton, and former Member, Rep. Peter Meijer, authorized a non-partisan, independent commission to conduct a comprehensive examination of the War in Afghanistan, to ultimately provide an assessment on lessons to be learned and recommendations for moving forward.

-By the end of 2021, $6.4 billion was dedicated to expediting special immigrant visa processes for Afghan translators and interpreters and increasing support for resettlement efforts.
-However, the more than 76,000 Afghans evacuated to the United States still have no pathway to permanent residency.
-Additionally, only 4,500 special immigrant visas remain available for the estimated 152,000 SIV-eligible applicants still left in Afghanistan.
-In the current Congress, With Honor Action is leading on two key pieces of legislation to support our Afghan allies.
+By the end of 2021, $6.4 billion were dedicated to expediting Special Immigrant Visa processes for Afghan translators and interpreters, and to increasing support for resettlement efforts.
+While these efforts have been extremely positive, there is still work to be done as more than 76,000 Afghans who evacuated to the United States still have no pathway to permanent residency.
+In the current Congress, With Honor Action is leading on two key pieces of legislation to continue our support for our Afghan allies, including:

-• The Afghan Adjustment Act (AAA), led by For Country Caucus Vice Chair Representative Marianette Miller-Meeks, is modeled upon previous bipartisan bills passed under the Johnson Administration for Cuban exiles and under the Ford Administration for Vietnamese and Cambodian refugees.
-It would put the Afghans already present in the United States on a viable path towards permanent residency and expand eligibility to at-risk groups like the Afghan Female Tactical Platoon.
+- The Afghan Adjustment Act (AAA), led by For Country Caucus Vice-Chair, Rep. Marianette Miller-Meeks, would put the Afghans already present in the United States on a viable path toward permanent residency and expand eligibility to at-risk groups like the Afghan Female Tactical Platoon.
+This legislation is modeled after two bipartisan bills, one that passed under the Johnson Administration for Cuban exiles and one that passed under the Ford Administration for Vietnamese and Cambodian refugees.

 “Thousands of our brave Afghan allies who served alongside U.S. military forces and in cooperative agreements and grants with U.S.-funded non-governmental organizations are at grave risk after putting their lives in danger for years.
 Co-sponsored by the bipartisan veterans of the For Country Caucus, the ALLIES Act will help get these brave Afghans and their children to safety and streamline the whole process.
 It is our responsibility to stand by those who have stood by us.
 I urge Congress to pass it immediately,”